If you are in business or planning to start one, you should know the single most powerful marketing tool.

-- There is a big difference between a website and a website DONE RIGHT.
+- There is a big difference between a website and an OPTIMIZED website .
 Do-it-yourself websites or websites without proper and thorough SEO applications will most likely never rank.

-- Strong visibility and searchability is key.
+- Strong visibility and searchability are key.
 Ranking for high search volume keywords in Google is very important if we want to steadily grow as a business.

 - No matter how good a website is, while good SEO will help, if you do not promote it, it will not work for you.
 Keep promoting it so people will get used to your site.

 - Being in marketplaces or portals will only have short-term, short-lived results.
 Having one’s own well-done website is still the key to long-term online visibility.
 Remember, WHAT COMES EASY WON’T LAST; WHAT LASTS WON’T COME EASY.
 I have seen businesses joining marketplaces and folding up eventually.
 No marketplace can save you for long-term results.

 To illustrate my point that a website with the proper SEO is your single most powerful marketing tool, take a look at this graph by Neil Patel on Return on Marketing Spend.

 SEO-content marketing lords it over all the other marketing channels:

 Now That You Know: The Best Part

 With all the information here, does it sound overwhelming?
 Don’t be overwhelmed, this article does not intend to do that.
 This is just to show you that ranking in Google is not a hit or miss.
 Rather there are clear steps to do it.